 for higher power.
 Note that usually you can't just connect them together- you need to buy an optional parallel adapter that forces two devices to synchronize their operation.
 Most consumer-grade inverter generator models available on the market are low-power portables.
 Because of their low wattage you can't use them as home generators.
 Their light weight and low noise make them a popular choice for camping applications.

-On the negative side, inverter generators just like all engine-driven devices, produce harmful carbon monoxide exhaust and should be used only outdoors.
-They are also quite expensive as we will see below.
+On the negative side, IGs just like all engine-driven devices, produce harmful carbon monoxide exhaust and should be used only outdoors.

 REVIEW AND PRICE COMPARISON OF DIFFERENT MODELS

 Inverter-generators typically cost 2 to 5 times more than conventional gensets.
 You can find a cheap gasoline genset for less than $100/kW, but a device with inverter technology typically sells for at least twice as much.
 There are a number of manufacturers of portable IGs.
 Honda and Yamaha

 models have high ratings based on the user reviews, but they also are priced at the high end of the market price range.
 These two brands cost typically $500 to $800 per kilowatt.
 Domestic models are generally less expensive (as low as $200/kW), but based on the customer reviews at Amazon, some of them may be more noisy, may have lower reliability and lower overall ratings.